SabaMundlay/remnants/README.md

 8. IMG_8550.mov: inspiration for narrative development
 9. weisman_earth_without_people.pdf: inspiration for narrative development
 10.'A World Without People' - Alan Taylor https://www.theatlantic.com/photo/2017/05/a-world-without-people/527988/
-11. illustrated cards (26 in total)
+11. illustrated cards (pink, green, yellow, blue, etc) - there are 26 illustrations in total for a deck of one hundred cards